 If you want a comprehensive list of the best things to do on Santorini, read this post.

-2. How to deal with the crowds
+2. How to deal with the crowds in Oia

 We knew there would be crowds on Santorini.
 However, we didn’t realize just how much those crowds would affect our stay.
 There were times when I was so annoyed with the people clogging up the pathways that I just wanted to go back to our Airbnb and stay there.
 If you are dying to go to Santorini, by all means, GO.
 Do not let this deter you.
 However, there are a few things you can do to keep yourself sane.

-- Explore other parts of the island.
+- Explore other parts of the Santorini.
 We did a catamaran tour, but I wish we had planned another activity for our second day.
 I purposefully didn’t plan anything thinking we would want a day to relax, but we actually got a little bored!
 There are so many hikes you can do or rent a motorbike and ride to a more secluded part of the island.
 There are a few wineries you can visit too.
 You might be fine if you’re staying at a place with a pool, but we definitely could have used another planned activity.

 - Be assertive!
 This was hard for me because I’m very polite.
 There’s no need to be polite here.
 If someone is taking up the entire pathway trying to get a picture with their iPad in the middle of the day with hundreds of people around, do not feel bad about scooting around them and ruining their picture. *GASP* I know, so rude.
 But honestly, after this happens to you 10 times, you will understand.
 Our Airbnb was right below a beautiful blue dome that seemed to be on everyone’s picture list.
 I wish I could find out how many pictures I ruined by running up and down those stairs right in front of everyone’s cameras.
 Listen, we even had people standing in the doorway of our Airbnb getting pictures!
 It was a little crazy and I became very assertive by the end of our stay.